What Does A Hood Piercing Look Like? | Bold, Unique, Stylish

 • The jewelry sits comfortably without pinching or shifting.

-• The hole aligns perfectly with natural folds for aesthetic harmony.
+• The hole aligns with natural folds for aesthetic harmony.

 A skilled professional will tailor placement based on your unique anatomy to maximize both comfort and visual appeal.
 Poorly placed piercings can look awkward or cause unnecessary discomfort—not what anyone wants!